 B. In response to the long-term purchase contract referred above, the Company has silicon wafer long-term sales contracts signed with the customers since the year 2005.
 These companies agree to pay the non-refundable funds to the Company.
-The two parties agreed to have silicon wafers sold in accordance with the agreed quantity and price from January 1, 2006 to December 31, 2019.
+The two parties agreed to have silicon wafers sold in accordance with the agreed quantity and price.
 If the delivery has not been made in compliance with the contract signed, a sales discount or an amount equivalent to 1.5-4 times of the advance sales receipts from customers as remuneration should be granted.
 If the delay of shipment has not been resolved for more than three months, the outstanding pre-payment should be refunded.
 In addition, in response to the price decline arising from the falling demand, solar energy battery customers and the Company will negotiate the selling price and adjusting the average selling price in accordance with market conditions.